RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-2.md

 The trope of pulling material without justification when necessary to advance the plot is called an [ass pull](https://tvtropes.org/pmwiki/pmwiki.php/Main/AssPull).
+In my opinion, ass pulls are a hallmark of bad writing.
+The problem in Shingeki No Kyojin is that so many new rules are introduced in the final chapters.
+Each on its own might be plausible, but when so many happen back to back, and ever single one is necessary to reach the ending, it strains uncredulity.

+## Falco

-In my opinion, ass pulls are a hallmark of lazy writing. __What Isayama does with Falco is an egregious ass pull in two different ways__.
+ __What Isayama does with Falco is an egregious ass pull in two different ways__.
 First, throughout the entire series, we are repeatedly taught that titan shifters have specific powers, and yet somehow, Falco's Jaws titan comes with the power to